elastic/cloud-on-k8s/docs/quickstart.md

 ### Target our sample Elasticsearch cluster

-Let's specify a Kibana instance and associate it with our sample Elasticsearch cluster:
+Specify a Kibana instance and associate it with your sample Elasticsearch cluster:

 ```bash
 cat <<EOF | kubectl apply -f -